 - Are your investors confident in your proposed change of direction?

-- Does your change of business model capitalise on your existing customer base?
+- Does your change of business model capitalize on your existing customer base?

 - How easy is it for your business to go digital?

 For any business to survive, it needs to grow and evolve and therefore it should not be seen as a failure if you find yourself having to consider pivoting your business.
 So what is a pivot?
 In terms of your business, a pivot would be taking on sales information and branching towards an element that the business is flourishing in, which was never intended to be the main crux of your business.
-It could be the difference between your business succeeding or failing completely.
-Some examples of pivoting could be that a restaurant is providing daily meal plans rather than eat in option.
-Another example could be that fitness and yoga studios providing online classes rather than in person sessions.
+It could be the difference between your business succeeding or failing.
+Some examples of pivoting could be a restaurant providing daily meal plans rather than an eat-in option.
+Another example could be that fitness and yoga studios provide online classes rather than in-person sessions.

-It should be expected to have some degree of pivoting in a new business or be aware that regular pivoting may be necessary in order to adapt and be successful in the early stages of running a business.
-In order to facilitate this, you need to have a mindset that is willing to accept facts, be honest with yourself and your business, and trust your instincts and if sought, take on advice from more experienced people.
+It should be expected to have some degree of pivoting in a new business or be aware that regular pivoting may be necessary to adapt and be successful in the early stages of running a business.
+To facilitate this, you need to have a mindset that is willing to accept facts, be honest with yourself and your business, trust your instincts and if sought, take on advice from more experienced people.

 Types of Pivots

-There are a number of effective ways to pivot a business.
+There are many effective ways to pivot a business.

 - Focus on the main feature of your business and simplify the running of the business directly on this aspect.
 You can always bring back the other aspects of the business later when things are much stronger in the business.
 Make this one feature stand out to draw in new and existing customers.

-- Review your target client/customer base in order to move towards expansion of the business.
+- Review your target client/customer base to move towards expansion of the business.